mauriziotallarico/nodejs_test/README.md

 # nodejs_test
-test repository for exercies on node.js
+test repository for exercises on node.js